Become a Lead Salesforce Developer – Which Skills Do You Need?

 This role flies under the radar, but it’s critical to your success as a Lead Developer: doing the unseen work to help shepherd your team along.
 I’d say that unblocking my teammates and shielding our team from politics is that unseen work.

 Your teammates will get stuck.
-They need help with consolidating Process Builders or deploying their changes to production.
+They need help with consolidating Flows or deploying their changes to production.
 Their business partner isn’t responding to their requests to UAT, and it’s the last day of development.
 The behaviour outlined in the API documentation doesn’t line up with what’s happening in front of them.

 You’ll need to have the business knowledge and technical chops to get them unstuck.
 When it comes to getting a dev/admin unstuck on a piece of Salesforce-related work, I don’t explicitly solve it for them (unless it’s a real-time crunch), but I guide how to resolve it.
 Why?
 If I do the work for them, I’ll pay the price when I inevitably have to do it again, and I become the bottleneck.
 Don’t deprive your team of learning.